 In the College of Liberal Arts, we are always excited for the time of the semester when we open the call for University Forum speakers.
 We are looking for presenters who will inform, inspire, and captivate our students, faculty, and community.
-If you know of someone who would be a great contribution to our long list of remarkable speakers, or if that someone is you, we want to hear from you!
+If you know of someone who would be a great contribution to our long list of remarkable speakers, or if that someone is you, we want to hear all about it!

 Please submit the lecture proposal, budget proposal (if applicable), and a CV to firstname.lastname@example.org.
 These documents can be found under the "Forms" section below.